redis/redis-doc/topics/cluster-spec.md

 **Case 2**: When only a minority of masters flagged a node as `FAIL`, the slave promotion will not happen (as it uses a more formal algorithm that makes sure everybody will know about the promotion eventually) and every node will clear the `FAIL` state for the `FAIL` state clearing rules above (no promotion after some time > of N times the `NODE_TIMEOUT`).

 **Basically the `FAIL` flag is only used as a trigger to run the safe part of the algorithm**  for the slave promotion.
-In theory a slave may act independently and start a slave promotion when its master is not reachable, and wait for the masters to refuse the provide acknowledgement if the master is actually reachable by the majority.
+In theory a slave may act independently and start a slave promotion when its master is not reachable, and wait for the masters to refuse the provide acknowledgment if the master is actually reachable by the majority.
 However the added complexity of the `PFAIL -> FAIL` state, the weak agreement, and the `FAIL` message to force the propagation of the state in the shortest amount of time in the reachable part of the cluster, have practical advantages.
 Because of this mechanisms usually all the nodes will stop accepting writes about at the same time if the cluster is in an error condition, that is a desirable feature from the point of view of applications using Redis Cluster.
 Also not necessary elections, initiated by slaves that can't reach its master that is otherwise reachable by the majority of the other master nodes, are avoided.

 Cluster epoch
 ---

 Redis Cluster uses a concept similar to the Raft algorithm "term".
-In Redis Cluster the term is called epoch instead, and it is used in order to give an incremental version to events, so that when multiple nodes provide conflicting informaiton, it is possible for another node to understand which state is the most up to date.
+In Redis Cluster the term is called epoch instead, and it is used in order to give an incremental version to events, so that when multiple nodes provide conflicting information, it is possible for another node to understand which state is the most up to date.

 The `currentEpoch` is a 64 bit unsigned number.